jyotirmoy12/AI-Based-Automated-Attendance-Management-System/README.md

 # Face Recognition Attendance System

-Automated attendance system using facial recognition with Python and OpenCV.
+Real -Time Automated attendance system using facial recognition with Python and OpenCV.
 Captures attendance with timestamps and exports to CSV.

 ## Requirements